Are you an adviser? Go to Unbiased Pro

 Otherwise known as income drawdown, this has become the preferred choice for retirees.

-One of the main drawbacks of annuities is that they typically do not provide any lump sum death benefits.
+One of the main drawbacks of annuities is they typically do not provide any lump sum death benefits.
 In most cases, your annuity dies with you.

+To offer protection from future inflation, it's worth considering an inflation-linked annuity.
 This is where the annuity payments increase each year in line with rising costs.

-The downside of opting for an inflation-linked annuity over a level one is that your starting payments will be significantly lower.
+The downside of opting for an inflation-linked annuity over a level one is your starting payments will be significantly lower.
 However, with a level annuity, your income will be vulnerable to future price rises, so it's crucial to choose carefully.

 It’s equally important to shop around – some providers will pay you more income than others.

+A further consideration is an enhanced or impaired life annuity, which takes into account your health and lifestyle choices.
 If your life expectancy is shorter than average, you may be offered a higher income.
 In some cases, you can get up to 40% more.

-1. Adopt a bucket strategy
+2. Adopt a bucket strategy

-Spreading your money across different asset types – such as cash, shares and bonds - is a great way of reducing the amount of risk you take.
+Spreading your money across different asset types, such as cash, shares and bonds, is a great way of reducing the amount of risk you take.
 It can also be an effective way of protecting your retirement pot from inflation.

 For those of you using income drawdown for some or all of your funds, one way of achieving diversification is by using a bucket strategy.